 - Both the Annie Sloan chalk paint and the Rust-Oleum version allow for minimal prep work.
 No sanding is required, no primer needed.
 You just grab your piece of furniture and start painting.

-- Both can be applied to a variety of surfaces, such as wood, glass, metal, ceramic, and even plastic.
+- Can be applied to a variety of surfaces, such as wood, glass, metal, ceramic, and even plastic.

-- Both can be easily distressed for a vintage look.
+- Can be easily distressed for a vintage look.

 - Both are low-odor and easy to clean up.